VinodBarela002/NLP-model-to-combat-fake-news./README.md

 Problem Statement
 To build an NLP model to combat fake news/contents menace using Embeddings and RNN

 Data:
 https://www.kaggle.com/datasets/ssismasterchief/machine-hack-fake-news-content-detection

-Use only Train.csv - 10240 rows x 3 columns (includes Labels Columns as Target) Variable Description:
+Use only Train.csv - 10240 rows x 3 columns (includes Labels Columns as Target)

+Variable Description:
 Text - Raw content from social media/ new platforms Text_Tag - Different types of content tags
 Labels - Represents various classes of Labels

 ● Half-True - 2

 ● False - 1

 ● Mostly-True - 3

 ● True - 5

 ● Barely-True - 0

 ● Not-Known - 4
-Publish your final work solution in this Kaggle dataset.

 Task:
 1. Read train.csv in pandas.
 2. Calculate the distribution of labels.